 Global Expansion for Distributed Ledger Integration

 Blockstream’s technology has been introduced to companies all over the world so far.
-PwC wants to focus their attention on the US, Asia, and Europe, for the time being.
+PWC wants to focus its attention on the U.S., Asia, and Europe, for the time being.
 Furthermore, these two companies are actively pursuing leads to being distributed ledger technology to both financial and other sectors.